Easy Etiquette for Preteens:

 - In America, nodding your head up and down means "yes" and shaking it side to side means "no." In parts of the Middle East, it is the other way around.

 - In Japan, you are supposed to use chopsticks when you eat.
 Meals usually consist of several larger platters for sharing, instead of individual meals for each person.
 If you have used your chopsticks, serve yourself food using the opposite end from which you ate.

 - It is considered rude to burp after your meal in Japan, but in different parts of Asia, it is not rude to burp.

 - In England, people are more respectful of others in public.
 They do not push their way through lines and do not make rude comments about others.
 They also drive on the left side of the road, whereas in the United States, people drive on the right side of the road.

-- In Ghana, it would seem rude if you did not greet and ask the person how they are doing.
-In many societies, we are taught to not be so friendly with strangers.
+- In many societies, we are taught to not be so friendly with strangers.
 However, in Ghana, it is rude not to make contact with strangers.
+For example, in Ghana, it would seem rude if you did not greet and ask the person how they are doing.